NelisW/my3D-Trium/building/Trium-build.md

 2. Mounting with the damper.
 In this mounting the motor spindle does not extend so far beyond the extrusion, but there seems sufficient exposed spindle length to mount the gear.
 Follow this procedure to mount the motor:
   -  You may have to drill out some of the holes on the damper to full 3 mm bore, some seem to have M3 thread cut into the flange.
   -  Stick two M3 nuts to the damper with glue or double sided tape.
 Cut out the hole in the tape with a craft knife to allow the screw the pass through.
-This serves to hold the nut in place for construction when screwing the motor to the tower extrustion.
-Sticking the nut to the damper is *not for permament mounting*.
+This serves to hold the nut in place for construction when screwing the motor to the tower extrusion.
+Sticking the nut to the damper is *not for permanent mounting*.
 It will become evident that it is almost impossible to mount the damper without this step: it holds the nut in place to screw into.
   -  Turn the damper upside down so that the two stuck screws are pointing towards the motor and place it on the motor.
   -  Using the other two holes (not those with the nuts), screw the damper firmly to the motor with two M3x4 screws (not in the kit, purchase this yourself).
   -  Position the motor (with damper) under the mounting holes in the extrusion, drop screws down into the nuts held by glue or double sided tape and tighten the screws.
 Do this carefully, otherwise you may loosen the nut.